-Cyberbullying is bullying online and any form of anti-social behaviour over the internet or via a mobile device.
+• Bullying online and any form of anti-social behaviour over the internet or via a mobile device.
 It is an attack or abuse, using technology, which is intended to cause another person harm, distress or personal loss.

-Cyberbullying can happen over a wide range of social networking sites such as Facebook, Twitter and other interactive forums.
-It may be targeted and concentrated on one person or a group.
+Cyberbullying can happen over a wide range of social networking sites and websites may be targeted and concentrated on one person or a group.
 The tool used to enable Cyberbullying may be a computer or laptop, a mobile phone, a camera or recording device, a tablet or games-console or simply email or mobile text messaging.
 Some examples of cyberbullying can include: